-The anecdotal and empirical evidence for the success of chiropractic care in the treatment of headaches is significant (refer to Chapter 2), and 12% of a typical chiropractor's patients present for treatment of headache or facial pain.
-(Refer to Chapter 8, Figure 8.5.)
+The anecdotal and empirical evidence for the success of chiropractic care in the treatment of headaches is significant (Chapter 2), and 12% of a typical chiropractor's patients present for treatment of headache or facial pain (Figure 8.2).

-Fourteen percent of a typical chiropractor's patients have been involved in motor vehicle accidents.
-(Refer to Chapter 8, Figure 8.7.)
-In these accidents, patients frequently sustain peripheral nerve injuries like neuritis/neuralgia and radiculitis/ radiculopathy.
+Fourteen percent of a typical chiropractor's patients are reporting for chiropractic care based upon a motor vehicle accident (Figure 8.4).
+In these accidents, patients frequently sustain peripheral nerve injuries like neuritis/neuralgia and radiculitis/radiculopathy.
 These neuromusculoskeletal injuries respond well to chiropractic care.

-Vertigo or loss of equilibrium (Table 9.1) can have many etiologies.
+Vertigo or loss of equilibrium (Table 8.1 on page 100) can have many etiologies.
 Some of these etiologies are serious - even life-threatening - health problems that certainly necessitate a medical referral and/or co-management.
 However, vertigo caused by proprioceptive alterations in the cervical spine secondary to injury or degeneration responds quickly to chiropractic adjustments.